Apple Fitness: Launch

 When Fitness+ was launched, it was available in Australia, Canada, Ireland, New Zealand, the UK, and the US.
 On 25 October 2021, Apple announced that beginning 3 November 2021, Fitness+ will also be available in 15 new countries, bringing the total number of countries the service is available to 21.
 In both new and existing markets, Fitness+ will be available in English, with subtitles in Brazilian Portuguese, English, French, German, Italian, Russian, and Spanish.
+Fitness+ will expand to 28 new markets including Chile, Hong Kong, India, Japan, the Netherlands, Singapore, Taiwan, and Philippines starting December 15, 2025.

 With the release of iOS 16.1, users can subscribe to Apple Fitness+ without an Apple Watch, though fewer metrics are displayed during workouts.

 With the release of iOS 17, users of Apple Fitness+ received new Custom Plans and Audio Focus features.

 With iOS 18 and watchOS 11, Apple introduces the following new features: users can personalize the overview screen and utilize fitness widgets on the Home and Lock Screen.
 A new "Training Load" feature analyzes workout intensity.
 The "Vitals" view summarizes health data collected during sleep.
 Additionally, individual goals can be set for Activity Rings each day, and the rings can be paused for up to 90 days if needed.
 A new integration with the Journal App allows for the tracking of mindfulness minutes and mood logging.